Before marriage or civil partnership ceremonies can take place, you must give notice in person that you intend to marry.

 If you live in different registration districts, each person must give notice in the district where they live.
 We advise that the person living in the district where the ceremony will take place gives notice first.
 The second party will be expected to give notice within a few days.

-To give notice you need to provide:
+To give notice you will need to provide:

 - documentary evidence of your age, identity and nationality – a current valid passport is preferred